- Common uses

 WHY is this medicine prescribed?

-Blinatumomab is used in adults and children to treat certain types of acute lymphocytic leukemia (ALL; a type of cancer of the white blood cells) that has not gotten better, or that has returned after treatment with other medications.
+Blinatumomab is used in adults and children to treat certain types of acute lymphocytic leukemia (ALL; a type of cancer of the white blood cells) that has not gotten better, or that has returned after treatment with other medications, or that has improved but some residual disease remains.
 Blinatumomab is also used in adults and children to treat ALL that is in remission (a decrease or disappearance of signs and symptoms of cancer), but some evidence of the cancer remains.
 Blinatumomab is in a class of medications called bispecific T-cell engager antibodies.
 It works by slowing or stopping the growth of cancer cells in your body.

 Are there OTHER USES for this medicine?